glasgowneuro/attys-comm/README.md

 the data acquisition in the background while python can then do the postprocessing.

-Pre-compiled packages for both Linux and Windows are available.
+Pre-compiled packages for Linux, Windows and MacOS are available.

 ### Linux